gbordyugov/batuketa/README.md

 initialised weights result in losses of the order of magnitude of `1.0e0`.

+### Training data set should be scaled up with increasing input length

+For an input of length `T`, there are `Tx(T-1)/2` possible different input masks.
+Thus, the detoriated training performance of this other models can be perfectly explained by using the fixed size training set (100,000 training samples, as discussed in the paper).

 ## Choice of models

 ### The attention-based model